 The audience for theatre, never large, declined markedly in the 1980s, shrinking hopes for a viable professional career.
 With a young family to support, he had to seek work in other fields.
 Banas developed skills as a fight choreographer, and acted occasionally on screen (including a central role as a photographer in moody Geoff Steven feature Strata).
 But it was his talent for arranging words that pointed the way ahead.
 As he put it, "there is money in TV and film that there isn’t in theatre".

-After writing twenty hours of radio drama, he began capitalising on the burgeoning NZ screen production renaissance of the 1980s.
-Banas wrote for drama series The Immigrants, detective series, Mortimer’s Patch and medical drama In Their Hands; and wrote and acted in quirky children’s drama special, Nearly No Christmas.
+After writing 20 hours of radio drama, Banas began capitalising on the burgeoning NZ screen renaissance of the 1980s.
+He wrote for drama series The Immigrants, police drama Mortimer’s Patch and medical drama In Their Hands; and wrote and acted in quirky children’s drama special, Nearly No Christmas.